rhasspy/rhasspy/docs/tutorials.md

 ```

 This script loops indefinitely and waits for an MQTT message on `hermes/intent/#` (the `#` is encoded as `%23` in the URL).
 When a message is received, the "input" field of the payload is extracted with [`jq`](https://stedolan.github.io/jq) and then passed to Rhasspy's [`/api/text-to-speech`](reference.md#api_text_to_speech) HTTP endpoint.

+---

+## Server with Satellites

+A common usage scenario for Rhasspy is to have one or more low power satellites connect to a more powerful central server.
+These satellites are typically Raspberry Pi's, and are responsible for:

+* Wake word detection
+* Audio recording from a microphone
+* Audio playback to a speaker

+The backend server, typically a standard desktop or [Intel NUC](https://www.intel.com/content/www/us/en/products/boards-kits/nuc.html), is responsible for:

+* Speech to text
+* Intent recognition
+* Text to speech
+* Intent handling

+In this tutorial, we will configure two instances of Rhasspy: one as a satellite and one as a backend "master" server.
+This can be done using either Rhasspy's [MQTT API](reference.md#mqtt-api) or [HTTP API](reference.md#http-api) depending on whether or not the satellite and master are connected to the same MQTT broker.

+### Shared MQTT Broker

+### Remote HTTP Server